liufang007700/Root-bacteria-and-phage-genome-resource/README.md

-script for manuscript
+This repo is used for organize script for the manuscript

-add this new line from local

-add this new line remotely